vulkano-rs/vulkano-www/content/guide-descriptor-sets.md

 } data;
 ```

-In Vulkan the buffers that a compute pipeline need to access must be bound to what are called
+In Vulkan the buffers that a compute pipeline needs to access must be bound to what are called
 *descriptor*s.
 The code above declares such a descriptor.

 > **Note**: A descriptor can contain a buffer, but also other types that we haven't covered yet: